1/1st Denbighshire Hussars: Hundred Days Offensive

 After the completion of the Fifth Battle of Ypres on 2 October, Second Army began preparing for its next bound, the Battle of Courtrai.
 When 31st Division carried out its advance on 16–17 October, it found no enemy in front, and it was not until 18 October, after it had passed through Tourcoing, that it contacted the enemy rearguards again.
 On 20 October the division closed up towards the River Schelde against slight opposition, but that night its front and rear areas were shelled and gassed incessantly.
 The division was rested and then moved to II Corps.
 When it came back into the line the enemy were no longer giving ground and were again deluging the area with shellfire and gas.
 The corps would have to make a set-piece attack to advance further.

 This was the Action at Tieghem on 31 October.
 94th (Y) Brigade led for 31st Division, with Zero Hour at 05.25.
 German retaliation to the British barrage was not severe, but German machine gun posts fought hard in the farms and villages of the densely populated countryside.
 The first objective was reached on schedule at 06.45, and after a two hour pause the second was taken between 10.00 and 11.00.
 The following day the brigade's patrols encountered no opposition, the Germans having fallen back behind the Schelde.
 About 15.00 on 1 November at Driesch the brigade made contact with the French troops coming up on their left.
 II Corps then went into reserve.

 On 4 November 31 Division switched to XIX Corps.
 The Germans continued to hold the line of the Schelde until 8 November when they began to withdraw and fires and explosions could be seen in their rear areas.
 31st Division established patrols along the riverbank and by 10 November was a cross the river.
 On 11 November it was pushing forward from Avelghem to Renaix when the Armistice with Germany came into force at 11.00.

-On 13 November the division began to move back and by the end of the month was quartered around St Omer. demobilisation of key workers began in December, and gathered pace in the new year.
-By March 1919 mot of the division's units had been reduced to a cadre.
+On 13 November the division began to move back and by the end of the month was quartered around St Omer.
+Demobilization of key workers began in December, and gathered pace in the new year.
+By March 1919 most of the division's units had been reduced to a cadre.
 Soon afterwards 24th (Denbigh Yeomanry) Battalion, Royal Welch Fusiliers, was disembodied.